ngduc/node-rem/README.md

 #### Frontend Example - uses this node-rem backend:
 ```
-(first, start the Backend with yarn dev)
+- First, start the Backend with: yarn dev

+- Then, start UI:
 cd examples/ui
 yarn
 yarn start    (then login with a test user: user1@example.com, user111)